thutasann/nextjs-chatgpt/README.md

 # CHATGPT CLONE 🤖

-This is the ChatGPT Clone with
+This is the ChatGPT Clone built with

 - 🚀 Nextjs13
 - 🚀 NextAuth
-- 🚀 OpenAI
+- 🚀 OpenAPI
 - 🚀 Firebase
 - 🚀 TailwindCSS
 - 🚀 SWR